nikkigraybeal/inventory-tracker/README.md

 I built this project to practice my React skills and practice seting up and using Firesbase Firestore and Hosting.

-View and try the project live:
+View and try the project live: https://inventory-tracker-1bd32.web.app/addproduct The image search function isn't available here yet, as I still need to learn how to provide Firebase hosting with my API key!

 Check it out on GitHub: https://github.com/nikkigraybeal/inventory-tracker